H = Humanities course (at least 2 are required)

 “In a fractured age, when cynicism is a god, here is a possible heresy: we live by stories, we also live in them.
 One way or another we are living the stories planted in us early or along the way, or we are also living the stories we planted—knowingly or unknowingly—in ourselves.
 We live stories that either give our lives meaning or negate it with meaninglessness.
 If we change the stories we live by, quite possibly we change our lives” That is African novelist Ben Okri, but his insight isn’t geographically or culturally limited.
 We could even say that it applies uniquely to America because America is a story of its own uniqueness.
 America sees itself through other lenses as well, such as chosen, natural, Christian, millennial, capitalistic, and innocent.
 Combining theoretical studies of mythology with American historical particulars and interdisciplinary studies in literature, art, music, and dance, Myth and Meaning in America will explore and analyze the many meanings of America from inside and outside of its myths.

-- Myths America Lives By, Richard T. Hughes
+- Myths America Lives By: White Supremacy and the Stories that Give Us Meaning, Richard T. Hughes

 - Ceremony, Leslie Marmon Silko